sinelaw/ruby-pitfalls/README.md

       ...
     rescue
       ...
+    ensure
+      ...
     end

 Won't catch all exceptions.
-Most notably, it will fail to catch `SyntaxError` exceptions.
+Most notably, it will fail to catch `LoadError` and `SyntaxError` exceptions.
+However, `ensure` will run regardless.
+For example, this means that finalization code will run even if a `require` statement failed due to a missing file.

 To catch all exceptions use `rescue Exception` (or with a binding name, `rescue Exception => e`).

 ## Calling a super method may lose information